Celebrating 20 years of Cosmetic (R)evolution at London College of Fashion

 "The kind of dialogue around the industry is that it's very multidisciplinary at the moment, and it's very early days.
 I'm working for the National Biofilms Innovation Centre, where I connect academia to the industry, and I am a witness to these very early discussions."

-"What excites me is the healthy skin signatures in different areas of the body - in the gut and skin ACES (Asynchronous Coded Electronic Skin), and also nowadays the skin microbiome regulating the skin and brain ACES during stress.
+"What excites me is the healthy skin signatures in different areas of the body - in the gut and skin axis, and also nowadays the skin microbiome regulating the skin and brain axis during stress.
 To me, these are important, important and interesting pieces of work."

 Dr Carol Treasures